Oriolus: Taxonomy and systematics

-The genus Oriolus was erected by Linnaeus in 1766 in the 12th edition of his Systema Naturae.
-The type species is the golden oriole (Oriolus oriolus).
+The genus Oriolus was erected in 1766 by the Swedish naturalist Carl Linnaeus in the 12th edition of his Systema Naturae.
+The type species is, by tautonomy, Oriolus galbula Linnaeus, 1766.
+This is a junior synonym of Coracias oriolus Linnaeus, 1758, the Eurasian golden oriole.
 In 1760, French ornithologist Mathurin Jacques Brisson in his Ornithologie used Oriolus as a subdivision of the genus Turdus, but the International Commission on Zoological Nomenclature ruled in 1955 that "Oriolus Brisson, 1760" should be suppressed.
 Linnaeus added more than a dozen additional genera when he updated his 10th edition, but he generally based new genera on those that had been introduced by Brisson in his Ornithologie.
 Oriolus is now the only genus for which Linnaeus's 12th edition is cited as the original publication.
-The name is derived from the old French word oriol, which is echoic in origin, derived from the call of the bird, but others have suggested origins in classical Latin aureolus meaning "golden".
+The name is derived from the old French word oriol, which is echoic in origin, derived from the call of the bird, but some authors have suggested origins in classical Latin aureolus meaning "golden".
 Various forms of "oriole" have existed in Romance languages since the 12th and 13th centuries.